awsdocs/aws-lambda-developer-guide/doc_source/with-scheduledevents-example.md

 ## Create an Amazon SNS Topic and Subscribe to It<a name="tutorial-scheduled-events-subscribe-sns"></a>

-Create an Amazon Simple Notification Service topic to receive notifications when the canary function returns an error\.
+Create an Amazon Simple Notification Service \(Amazon SNS\) topic to receive notifications when the canary function returns an error\.

 **To create a topic**